-faith" c raith" criteria.

-PART B - to be completed by a Church Priest or Minister
+PAR PART B - to be completed by a Church Priest or Minister

 Full name of child

 Chur ch

-Pries t or minister

-Address

-Telephone

-From your knowledge, please tick box if it describes the child's circumstances:

-Criterion 3 Priority will next be given to children who are Baptised Catholic.

-Criterion 4 Priority will next be given to children with a parent who is a Baptised Catholic.
+Pries st or minister Λ al al Addr ess Tele phone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next b e given to children who are Baptised Catholic.
+Criterion 5 Priority will next be given to children with a parent who is a Baptised Catholic.
 Criterion 6 Priority will next be given to children with a parent who is enrolled on a programme of preparation for Baptism into the Catholic Church.
+Criterion 7 Priority will next be given to children who regularly attend (or whose parents regularly attend) a Christian church.
+Criterion 8 Priority will next be given to children who regularly attend (or whose parents regularly attend) a church of another faith tradition.8